EladBenDavid/TMDb/README.md

 Room Persistence Library - The application store movies content for display it in offline mode.

-You can also:
-  - Import and save files from GitHub, Dropbox, Google Drive and One Drive
-  - Drag and drop markdown and HTML files into Dillinger

-Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
-As [John Gruber] writes on the [Markdown site][df1]

 Data Binding Library - Bind UI components in details layouts to data sources in details fragment using a declarative format.

 Retrofit2: